-Table 1 Probe molecules used in this work along with their classifications.
+Table 1.
+Probe molecules used in this work along with their classifications.
 All probe molecules were included in the gels at a maximum concentration of 10 mM.
-Cations were included as the chloride salts; anions were included with 23 Na $^+$ as the accompanying cation
+Cations were included as the chloride salts; anions were included with $^{23}Na^+$ as the accompanying cation.

-Fig. 2 Cartoon to illustrate the use of RQC and STD measurements in this work.
-An interacting molecule (rhombus) will likely exhibit an RQC (Δ) on the resonance of its deuterium-labelled analogue.
-The 1H signal intensity will also be lower when on-resonance saturation is applied to the gel fibres (solid) than without on-resonance saturation (dashed).
-A weakly interacting molecule (oval) will exhibit RQCs too small to be discerned while its 1H resonance will not be significantly perturbed when on-resonance saturation is applied to the fibres applies, it can be shown that the magnitudes of RQCs, STDs and 23Na T_1 and T_2 relaxation times are directly proportional to the fraction of probes bound to the fibres at any instant in time (ESI,† Section 2).
+The suite of NMR techniques described here relies on the rapid exchange of the probe molecules/ions between the surface of the gel fibre and the solvent phase.
+When this condition applies, it can be shown that the magnitudes of RQCs, STDs and 23Na T_1 and T_2 relaxation times are directly proportional to the fraction of probes bound to the fibres at any instant in time (ESI, Section 2).
 The principles and practices of these three techniques are discussed elsewhere.
-Briefly, RQCs manifest as splittings (Δ , Fig. 2) of the NMR resonances of quadrupolar nuclei such as 2H, 14N or 23Na due to the interaction of the probes with anisotropically arranged gel fibres.
-30,47,48 The necessary anisotropy can be induced in many systems by preparing the gels in the strong magnetic field of an NMR spectrometer.
-48,49 In our systems, the presence of the magnetic field during gelation does not significantly affect the surface chemical or mechanical properties of the final hydrogels (ESI,† Section 1.3).
-STD spectroscopy can be used to study ligand binding to a number of substrates including proteins, 50 gels 29,51 and solid reaction supports.52 The very broad 1H resonances of the gel fibres are saturated by a train of selective RF pulses.
-This saturation is then transferred via intermolecular 1H-1H dipolar couplings to probe molecules that are interacting with the gel fibres and thus exhibit lower signal intensities in the 1H NMR spectrum of the sample (Fig. 2).
-The T_1 and T_2 relaxation times of 23Na+ depend on the mobility of the Na+ ions in the sample.
-53,54 We and others have demonstrated that the assembly of free gelator molecules into negatively charged fibres results in a significant decrease in the mobility and relaxation times of 23Na+ as the ions bind to the negatively charged structures formed.^{30,55,56} A complication with 23Na relaxation measurements is the inherently biexponential relaxation of this spin-3/2 nucleus.
-However, in our systems, 23Na+ generally has a sufficient mobility for an effective monoexponential T_1 and T_2 to be determined (ESI,† Sections 2.2 and 8).
-Although the absolute magnitude of an STD or RQC of a probe molecule depends upon its structure and binding geometry with the gel fibres, a molecule that interacts significantly with the gel fibres is likely to exhibit RQCs and/or STDs, whereas a non-interacting molecule will exhibit neither (Fig. 2).
+Briefly, RQCs manifest as splittings (Δ , Figure 2) of the NMR resonances of quadrupolar nuclei such as 2H, 14N or 23Na due to the interaction of the probes with anisotropically arranged gel fibres.30, 47, 48 The necessary anisotropy can be induced in many systems by preparing the gels in the strong magnetic field of an NMR spectrometer.^{48, 49} In our systems, the presence of the magnetic field during gelation does not significantly affect the surface chemical or mechanical properties of the final hydrogels (ESI, Section 1.3).
+STD spectroscopy can be used to study ligand binding to a number of substrates including proteins,50 gels^{29, 51} and solid reaction supports.52 The very broad 1H resonances of the gel fibres are saturated by a train of selective RF pulses.
+This saturation is then transferred via intermolecular 1H-1H dipolar couplings to probe molecules that are interacting with the gel fibres and thus exhibit lower signal intensities in the 1H NMR spectrum of the sample (Figure 2).
+The T_1 and T_2 relaxation times of 23Na+ depend on the mobility of the Na+ ions in the sample.^{53, 54} We and others have demonstrated that the assembly of free gelator molecules into negatively charged fibres results in a significant decrease in the mobility and relaxation times of 23Na+ as the ions bind to the negatively charged structures formed.^{30, 55, 56} A complication with 23Na relaxation measurements is the inherently biexponential relaxation of this spin-3/2 nucleus.
+However, in our systems, 23Na+ generally has a sufficient mobility for an effective monoexponential T_1 and T_2 to be determined (ESI, Section 2.2 and 8).
+Although the absolute magnitude of an STD or RQC of a probe molecule depends upon its structure and binding geometry with the gel fibres, a molecule that interacts significantly with the gel fibres is likely to exhibit RQCs and/or STDs, whereas a non-interacting molecule will exhibit neither (Figure 2).
 By using our set of probe molecules and combining the three measurements discussed above, we can build a reliable picture of the surface chemistry of our gels.